ungive/loon/api/specification.md

 #### Completed responses

-A response is completed by either an `EmptyResponse` or by the last `ContentChunk` after a `ContentHeader` (unless the content size is zero, in which case `ContentHeader` completes the response).
+A response is completed by either an `EmptyResponse` or by the last `ContentChunk` after a `ContentHeader`.
 A request is NOT completed,
 if it is closed with a `CloseResponse` message.
-Only when all data has been sent to the server, a response is completed
+Only when all data has been sent to the server, a response is considered completed.

 #### Sending content